3for/libpws/README.md

 On debian-ish systems, you'll probably need the following:

     apt-get install build-essential g++ automake pkg-config \
-                    python-dev libssl-dev libtool libtool-bin libgmp-dev
+                    libssl-dev libtool libtool-bin libgmp-dev

-The above should translate straightforwardly to other package managers: you'll need a C++11-compatible compiler (I've tested with g++ 5 and 6), automake, pkg-config, libtool, and development headers for Python 2.7 and OpenSSL.
+The above should translate straightforwardly to other package managers: you'll need a C++11-compatible compiler (I've tested with g++ 5, 6, and 7), automake, pkg-config, libtool, and development headers for OpenSSL.
-If you can't figure out what packages you need to install, please contact me!
+(If you can't figure out what packages you need to install, please contact me!)

-Next, to actually build the software:
+Next, to build the software:

     ./autogen.sh
     ./configure